gl1tterbomb/gl1tterbomb/README.md

 - Spanish is my mother tongue, and I was born in Puerto Rico

 - I have ADHD/Autism spectrum.
 And dyslexia.
-I have trouble with reading and other things, especially in my main language.
-I also have memory problems.
-Like not remembering some stuff, and please don't get offended if I don't remember who you are. #Woke #Genzthesedayssmh😒
+I have trouble with reading and other things, especially in my main language.#Woke #Genzthesedayssmh😒  I have issues with memorizing things?
+Like not remembering some stuff,if you get upset with me not remembering who you are, I'm sorry.

 - INTJ